mtthwyng15/backend/README.md

 npm run seed_postgres
 ```

-- How to run the script and population data into MongoDB
+- How to run the script and populate data into MongoDB

 ```
 npm run seed_mongo